Nicolae Ceaușescu: Personality cult and totalitarianism

-Ceaușescu created a pervasive personality cult, giving himself such titles as "Conducător" ("Leader") and "Geniul din Carpați" ("The Genius of the Carpathians"), with inspiration from Proletarian Culture (Proletkult).
+Ceaușescu created a pervasive personality cult, giving himself titles such as "Conducător" ("Leader") and "Geniul din Carpați" ("The Genius of the Carpathians"), with inspiration from Proletarian Culture (Proletkult).
 After his election as President of Romania, he even had a "presidential sceptre" created for himself, thus appropriating a royal insignia.
 This excess prompted painter Salvador Dalí to send a congratulatory telegram to the Romanian president, in which he sarcastically congratulated Ceaușescu on his "introducing the presidential sceptre".
 The Communist Party daily Scînteia published the message, unaware that it was a work of satire.

 The most important day of the year during Ceaușescu's rule was his official birthday, 26 January—a day which saw Romanian media saturated with praise for him.
 According to historian Victor Sebestyen, it was one of the few days of the year when the average Romanian put on a happy face, since appearing miserable on this day was too risky to contemplate.

 To lessen the chance of further treason after Pacepa's defection, Ceaușescu also invested his wife Elena and other members of his family with important positions in the government.
 This led Romanians to joke that Ceaușescu was creating "socialism in one family", a pun on "socialism in one country".